 Not only were the children of Israel not experiencing God’s best. . .they were in fact hiding in the clefts and rocks to avoid their enemies.

-The Israelites fell into a comfort zone and started taking things (His promises and benefits) for granted.
+The Israelites fell into a comfort zone and started taking things God had promised for granted.
 Not really a smart thing to do.

 The Israelites were not only living in less than His best. . .they were hiding like a bunch of scared rats.